 How are composite scores calculated for dual-threat quarterbacks?

-Composite scores integrate metrics from various recruiting services, incorporating passing and rushing statistics, physical attributes, film analysis, and the level of competition faced in high school.
+Composite scores incorporate a variety of metrics from different recruiting services, encompassing passing and rushing statistics, physical attributes, film analysis, and the quality of competition faced in high school.

-Key elements include passing accuracy, rushing ability, performance at elite camps, overall athleticism, and the quality of competition faced during high school.
+Key elements include passing accuracy, rushing ability, performances in elite camps, overall athleticism, and the competition level faced during high school.

-The shift toward versatile offensive strategies has spiked demand for dual-threat quarterbacks who can impact the game through both air and ground.
+The shift towards more versatile offensive strategies has heightened the need for dual-threat quarterbacks who can impact games from both the air and the ground.

 3 star recruit 2027 Monmouth University football decommitment 2026 NFL draft prospect QB prospect NJ 2027 QB recruit college football prospect camps 247sports recruiting NCAA college football recruiting dual-threat quarterbacks prospect analysis NCAA football recruiting national signing day football prospect rankings North Jersey football recruit college football commits rivals recruiting transfer portal 2026